Step-by-Step Guide to Python Type Aliases

 mypy --strict src/

 Audit __all__ exports for alias visibility across package boundaries.
-Explicitly list aliases to prevent analyzer visibility gaps.
+Explicitly list aliases to prevent analyzer visibility gaps when your package is consumed as a library.

 Common Mistakes

 - Treating type aliases as runtime classes: Aliases are static constructs.
-Instantiating them raises
+Instantiating a

-TypeAliasin Python 3.9 and below: Without the annotation, analyzers treat the assignment as a variable.
-This breaks strict mode and causes assignment errors. - Using
+TypeAliasin Python 3.9 and below: Without the annotation, analyzers treat the assignment as a variable in ambiguous cases.
+This can break strict mode and cause unexpected assignment errors. - Using

 FAQ